LianjunLiu/ISA-Ingenious-Siamese-Attention-for-Object-Detection-Algorithms-towards-Complex-Scenes/README.md

 ### Detection

-First, you should select the weights both for the YOLOv4 and ANYOLOv4 subnetwork in file 'yolo.py'.
+First, you should select the weights both for the YOLOv4 and ANYOLOv4 subnetwork in the file "yolo.py".

 ```python
 # "model_path" is the weight path of the YOLOv4 subnetwork.